TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Resources/Public
    Public assets of extensions (files that should be delivered by the web server) must be located in Resources/Public folder of the extension.
+This folder should only be used for static assets of your extension.
+If you need to create assets during runtime, they should go into :code:`typo3temp/`.

    .. deprecated:: 11.5
       Having public assets in any but the folder Resources/Public has been